gevent/gevent/doc/dns.rst

 :mod:`gevent.socket` module.

-A resolver implements the 5 standandard functions from the :mod:`socket` module for resolving hostnames:
+A resolver implements the 5 standandard functions from the :mod:`socket` module for resolving hostnames and addresses:

 * :func:`socket.gethostbyname`
 * :func:`socket.gethostbyname_ex`